joelpjoji/Rental-Prime/README.md

 ## About The Project

 The purpose of this project is to provide a platform for users and rental product(s) owners in an efficient manner.
-This Online Renting System is a one stop portal for all kinds of machinery.
+This Online Shopping Website / Online Renting System is a one stop portal for all kinds of machinery.
 It provides services for all categories of machinery and tools, Manually Operated
 Animal Operated
 Machine Operated